 Some landlords make the mistake of trying to keep their tenants happy by not raising the rent for several years before doing a large increase.
 It is generally better to do a slight increase each time the renters renew their lease.
 Raising the rent in small increments reminds the tenants you are just trying to keep up with inflation, and a small change in price will likely not be enough to upset them.

-If you’re looking for properties in Irvine to purchase with the intent of renting out to tenants, reach out to Irvine Residential Living to see the latest houses, condos, and townhomes for sale.
+If you’re looking for properties in Irvine to purchase with the intent of renting out to tenants, reach out to Irvine Residential Living to see the latest Townhomes, condos, and homes for sale.
 Irvine, CA, has many great homes on the market.
 Call 714-454-6304 to speak with one of our friendly agents and begin your search.